The WGO Mexico City Training Center was inaugurated in Mexico City on July 28, 2008 and is directed by Dr. Miguel A. Valdovinos.

 The Training Center is composed of the Departments of Gastroenterology and Endoscopy, the GI Motility and GI molecular labs, as well as the Medical and Surgical Skills Center.

 To enhance the learning experience, the Center is equipped with telecommunications capability.
-Directly linked with operating and endoscopy rooms in the hospital, participants have the opportunity to view live endoscopy or surgery in the context of the course and are able to interact directly with the operating surgeon or endoscopist.
+Directly linked with operating and endoscopy rooms in the hospital, participants can view live endoscopy or surgery in the context of the course and are able to interact directly with the operating surgeon or endoscopist.
 Using this telecommunications system, the Center is also able to connect with any similarly equipped facility in the world and continues to expand their video conference capabilities

-In-house videotaping of expert endoscopies and other procedures has also provided a number of key applications:
+In-house videotaping of expert endoscopies and other procedures has also provided several key applications:

 As research has confirmed that video learning is an effective way of training, particularly for early learners, the Center has placed a strong emphasis on this style of education.

-State of the art virtual reality simulators (Simbionix®) are part of the equipment of the center; there are 2 simulators for laparoscopic surgery, 1 for urology, 1 for gastrointestinal endoscopy, 1 for bronchoscopy, which also has the capability to have software for gastrointestinal endoscopy, 1 for vascular access, 1 for aniography, and 1 simman simulator for all areas of medicine.
+State-of-the-art virtual reality simulators (Simbionix®) are part of the equipment of the center; there are 2 simulators for laparoscopic surgery, 1 for urology, 1 for gastrointestinal endoscopy, 1 for bronchoscopy, which also has the capability to have software for gastrointestinal endoscopy, 1 for vascular access, 1 for aniography, and 1 simulator for all areas of medicine.
 The gastrointestinal endoscopy simulator is composed of modules for upper GI (Gastroscopy), lower GI (colonoscopy), endoscopic retrograde cholangio-pancreatography (ERCP), flexible sigmoidoscopy, and endoscopic ultrasound.
-In addition, there are also partial simulators for different areas such as anaesthesia, nursing and critical care, for instance difficult airway, vascular access, ultrasound, arrhythmias, cardiovascular resuscitation, etc.
+In addition, there are also partial simulators for different areas such as anesthesia, nursing and critical care, for instance difficult airway, vascular access, ultrasound, arrhythmia, cardiovascular resuscitation, etc.

 Multimedia Library and Scientific Journals are also available for trainees.